KhalilJackson/PoetrySlam/README.md

 and 3-1 for the second (one noun, two adjectives, and three 'ing' verbs).
 Between both sets of three 'ing' verbs is four nouns that relate to both nouns.

-Title and setup: This poem generator is named A Diamond in the Rough.
-The setup needed to run the system is that you have .txt files of string in the same folder as the code then it is ran; you input the name of the file including the .txt.
+Setup: The setup needed to run the system is that you have .txt files of string in the same folder as the code then it is ran; you input the name of the file including the .txt.

 Code Description: The generator takes in a .txt file and uses spacy to group